epaule22/PS07/README.md

-It turns out, if you try to plot by x = date, that Presidents Truman, Eisenhower, Kennedy, and Johnson all gave speeches through 2068, so I organized by number of presidency instead.
+It turns out, if you try to plot by x = date, that Presidents Truman, Eisenhower, Kennedy, and Johnson all gave speeches through 2068, so I organized by number of presidency instead, such that Truman = 33, Eisenhower = 34… Obama = 44.

 Note that the `echo = FALSE` parameter was added to the code chunk to prevent printing of the R code that generated the plot.